Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: Problem definition and theoretical results

 A stochastic diffusion model allows to model the spread of harmful contagions in networks with probabilistic infection between nodes.
 The diffusion process proceeds in time steps, and at each time step additional nodes may get infected.
 There exist two stochastic diffusion model types frequently considered in the literature: \NA{\emph{cascade models} and \emph{threshold models}} (see, e.g., \citet{kempe2003maximizing}, \citet{kempe2015maximizing}, \citet{wu2018two}, \citet{han2018influence}, \citet{taninmics2019influence}, \citet{guney2021large}, \citet{kahr2021benders}, and \citet{taninmics2022improved}).
 In cascade models, each arc $(i,j) \in A$ is assigned a probability $p_{ij}$ which represents the chance that node $i$ is successful in infecting node $j$.
 Each node $i$ has a single attempt at activating (infecting) node $j$ during the diffusion process, which occurs immediately after node $i$ gets activated itself.
 In threshold models each node is assigned a (probabilistic) threshold value and each arc $(i,j)$ is assigned a certain influence value.
 A node $j$ gets infected during the diffusion process if the sum of the influence values on the arcs incoming from the already infected neighboring nodes exceeds the threshold value of node $j$.

 In this work, we use a special case of cascade models that has received considerable attention in the literature, namely the \IC model in which each activation probability is constant.
 Following other works in the literature (see, e.g., \citet{kempe2003maximizing}, \citet{kempe2015maximizing}, \citet{wu2018two}, \citet{guney2021large}, and \citet{kahr2021benders}) we use a discrete set of scenarios $\Omega$ to model the stochastic diffusion process caused by the \IC model.
 Each scenario $\omega \in \Omega$ can then be represented using a so-called \emph{live-arc} graph $G^\omega=(V,A^\omega)$, where the presence of $(i,j) \in A^\omega$ indicates that node $i$ is successful in activating node $j$ in scenario $\omega$.
 This result follows from the equivalence between the IC and \emph{triggering set} models as shown by \citet{kempe2003maximizing}.
-The set $\Omega$ is obtained by Monte-Carlo sampling based on the given probabilities $p_{ij}$ for the arcs $(i,j) \in A$, i.e., for each scenario $\omega \in \Omega$, $(i,j) \in A^\omega$ is determined by a (biased) coin flip according to probability $p_{ij}$.
+The set $\Omega$ is obtained by Monte-Carlo sampling based on the given probabilities $p_{ij}$ for the arcs $(i,j) \in A$, i.e., for each scenario $\omega \in \Omega$, $(i,j) \in A^\omega$ is determined by a (biased) coin flip according to probability $p_{ij}$. \RKT{Note that, although we focus on the independent cascade model, the methods we propose admit the usage of any diffusion model for which an equivalent triggering set model exists, i.e., the scenarios can be represented via live-arc graphs.}

 Let $A_k$ be the set of arcs with label $k \in K$.
 Given a seed set $I \subset V$ and a set $K'\subset K$ of blocked labels, the quantity $\Phi^\omega(I,K')$ represents the number of nodes affected by the harmful contagion in scenario $\omega$.
 Formally, it is defined as i.e., the cardinality of the set of nodes which can be reached from the seed set $I$ using the non-blocked live-arcs for the considered scenario.
 We note that \citet{kempe2003maximizing} showed that the \emph{linear threshold} model which is a special case of threshold models can also be represented using live-arc graphs.